 Many adopted children come from backgrounds of neglect, abuse, or loss, affecting their ability to trust and form attachments.
 Strong, stable relationships with adoptive parents help children feel safe, valued, and loved, supporting their well-being.

 At CCS Adoption, we offer lifelong adoption support through our Social Work Service, Therapy Service, and Social Events.
-This year, 183 families benefitted from accessing Adoption Support through specialist events and activities.
+This year, 159 families benefitted from accessing Adoption Support through specialist events and activities.

 “Adopters report many examples of how the excellent support from the agency has prevented disruption and helped to build the adoptive families’ resilience through difficulties and challenges.” – Ofsted Report 2024

-Adoptees Understand their Life Journey
+Adoptees Understand Their Life Journey

 Many adopted children struggle with questions about their past, particularly if they have experienced multiple placements, neglect, or abuse before adoption.
-Helping children understand their life story in a truthful and supportive way is crucial for their emotional development and sense of identity.
+Helping children understand their life stories in a truthful and supportive way is crucial for their emotional development and sense of identity.

 Children who are supported in understanding their adoption identity and trauma tend to have higher self-esteem and a stronger sense of belonging.
 CCS Adoption is dedicated to getting the right services to adopters and adoptees and offering timely access to a wider range of therapy, assessments and specialist activities to explore their childhood experiences.

-In 2023/24…
+In 2024/25…

-- 12 clinical assessments by Clinical Psychologists
+- 9 clinical assessments by Clinical Psychologists

-- 41 consultations were completed by Clinical Psychologists
+- 43 consultations were completed by Clinical Psychologists

-- 40 therapy packages
+- 61 therapy packages

 Facilitating Peer Support